ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/upload-a-custom-vm-to-cloud.md

 ## Deploying the VM

-We will be deploying the [TokenVM](https://github.com/ava-labs/hypersdk/tree/main/examples/tokenvm) example built with the HyperSDK.
+We will be deploying the [MorpheusVM](https://github.com/ava-labs/hypersdk/tree/main/examples/morpheusvm) example built with the HyperSDK.

 The following settings will be used:

 - Repo url: `https://github.com/ava-labs/hypersdk/`
-- Branch Name: `main`
+- Branch Name: `vryx-poc`
-- Build Script: `examples/tokenvm/scripts/build.sh`
+- Build Script: `examples/morpheusvm/scripts/build.sh`

 :::note
 The CLI needs a public repo url in order to be able to download and install the custom VM on cloud.